Marginal/QLXPlaneObj/README.md

 QuickLook XPlane Object
 =======================

-This package allows OSX Finder to display thumbnails and QuickLook previews for [X-Plane](http://www.x-plane.com) 3D Object files.
+This package allows Finder on OSX 10.7 and later to display thumbnails and QuickLook previews for [X-Plane](http://www.x-plane.com) 3D Object files.

 Installation
 ------------